 The lecture portion constitutes 65% of the overall final grade, while the laboratory portion constitutes 35%.
 Lecture Grade

-The Lecture grade for this course is based on, two one-hour exams (15 pts), and a comprehensive final exam (50 pts).
+The Lecture grade for this course is based on, one-hour exam (15 pts), and a comprehensive final exam (50 pts).

 Quizzes: A quiz will be given in the beginning of the lectures.
 Any topic previously covered in the course is fair game for a quiz question.